Getting Started

 • Save Capture As – Saves a new capture file with all the present data in the application.

-• Save Filtered Packets As – Saves a new capture file containing all the present data in the application but only the packets available through the currently enabled filter (details in Filtering Packets).
+• Save Filtered Capture As – Saves a new capture file containing all the present data in the application but only the packets available through the currently enabled filter (details in Filtering Packets).

 • Export Packets – Exports only the packets in the capture; excluding the Security Keys and collected Network Addresses (details in Exporting Packets).